 Microengines offer threat intelligence in exchange for NCT.

 Microengines are developed by individuals or organizations who have a knack for identifying malware.
-If you have unique insight into a particular malware family, class, file type, etc and want to earn tokens (NCT) along with a reputation for that insight, then you want to develop a Microengine!
+If you have unique insight into a particular malware family, class, file type, etc and want to access samples, boost your engine reputation, and earn money/tokens (NCT), then you want to develop a Microengine!

 Microengines encapsulate security expertise in an autonomous process that earns Nectar (NCT) rewards for accurately identifying new strands of malware.